Waco siege: Final assault and the burning of the Mount Carmel Center

-At around noon, three fires broke out almost simultaneously in different parts of the building and spread quickly; footage of the blaze was broadcast live by television crews.
+At around noon, three fires broke out almost simultaneously in different parts of the building and spread quickly; footage of them was broadcast live by television crews.
 The government maintains the fires were deliberately started by the Branch Davidians.
-Some Branch Davidian survivors maintain that the fires were accidentally or deliberately started by the assault.
+Some Branch Davidian survivors and other experts hold that the fires were accidentally or deliberately started by the assault, possibly by the pyrotechnic rounds used by the FBI.

-Only nine people left the building during the fire.
+Nine people left the building during the fire.
 The remaining Branch Davidians, including the children, were either buried alive by rubble, suffocated, or shot.
 Many were killed by smoke or carbon monoxide inhalation and other causes as fire engulfed the building.
 According to the FBI, Steve Schneider—Koresh's top aide—shot and killed Koresh and then himself.
 In all, 76 people died.
 A large concentration of bodies, weapons, and ammunition was found in "the bunker" storage room.
 The Texas Rangers' arson investigator report assumes that many of the occupants were either denied escape from within or refused to leave until escape was not an option.
 It also mentions that the structural debris from the breaching operations on the west end of the building could have blocked a possible escape route through the tunnel system.
-An independent investigation by two experts from the University of Maryland's Department of Fire Protection Engineering concluded that the compound residents had sufficient time to escape the fire, if they had so desired.
+An independent investigation by two experts from the University of Maryland's Department of Fire Protection Engineering concluded that the compound residents had sufficient time to escape the fire, if they had wanted.

 Autopsies of the dead revealed that some women and children found beneath a fallen concrete wall of a storage room died of skull injuries.
-The U.S. Department of Justice report indicated that only one body had traces of benzene, one of the components of solvent-dispersed CS gas, but that the gas insertions had finished nearly one hour before the fire started, and that it was enough time for solvents to dissipate from the bodies of the Branch Davidians that had inhaled the tear gas.
-Autopsy records also indicate that at least 20 Branch Davidians were shot, including Koresh as well as five children under the age of 14.
+The US Department of Justice report indicated that only one body had traces of benzene, one of the components of solvent-dispersed CS gas, but that the gas insertions had finished nearly an hour before the fire started, and that it was enough time for solvents to dissipate from the bodies of the Branch Davidians that had inhaled the gas.
+Autopsy records also indicate that at least 20 Branch Davidians were shot, including Koresh, as well as five children under the age of 14.
 Three-year-old Dayland Gent was stabbed in the chest.
 The medical examiner who performed the autopsies believed these deaths were mercy killings by the Branch Davidians trapped in the fire with no escape.
-The expert retained by the U.S. Office of Special Counsel concluded that many of the gunshot wounds "support self-destruction either by overt suicide, consensual execution (suicide by proxy), or less likely, forced execution."
+The expert retained by the US Office of Special Counsel concluded that many of the gunshot wounds "support self-destruction either by overt suicide, consensual execution (suicide by proxy), or less likely, forced execution."